 But we’re not done here.
 Cigarettes stink.
 Marijuana stinks.
 Drunk drivers are dangerous.
 Drunk pedestrian are dangerous too.
 Cigarettes can be dangerous for other people too, like smoking in your house around your children for 18 years.

 So I would add one more detail to my “everything should be well documented and legal for consenting adults, so that any ill effect is entirely their fault” stance.
-Any of the “controversial” substances, like alcohol, cigarettes and drugs, can only be used (no specific law about display) in a location that you either own, or have the specific permission of the owner to use, or be under the effect of, a particular substance in.
+Any of the “controversial” substances, like alcohol, cigarettes and drugs, can only be used (no specific law about display or ownership) in a location that you either own, or have the specific permission of the owner to use, or be under the effect of, a particular substance in.
 Furthermore, any such consent is void if the location is public (you don’t use cigarettes at the bus stop and fill it with cancer-smoke for hours afterwards) or in use by minors.
 Which means that, for example, schools, even privately owned, would not be allowed to give cigarettes consent, but a bar would be allowed to give alcohol consent to customers.
 This also means that if you have children, then you can no longer smoke at home while they are here.
 It won’t stop you from smoking while they are at school, but at least the cancerous air will be a lot more dissipated when they get home, as opposed to smoking right next to them.
 This also takes care of the drunk driving problem.
 You do not own the street, it is public, so being under the effect of alcohol while driving would be a crime.
 Yes, I do not discriminate on the amount.
 There is no amount of alcohol that will make you drive better, and depending on the person it will either be worse, or at best equal to your normal abilities.
 Driving is already extremely dangerous, and I think it is ridiculous to allow any amount of cognitive-blocking substances in the blood of drivers.
 But, on the other hand, if anyone drunk driving causes an accident, even if they die in it, they are the culprit, not a victim.
 The victim is the normal car that was hit by an irreponsible drinker.
 So, if you happen to own enough land to drive on it, then by all means have fun driving drunk.
 Just don’t do it on public roads.

 Of course, in a perfect world, drugs wouldn’t exist.
 And with a perfect population, with my system, nobody would ever buy any drugs or alcohol, and they would soon disappear because nobody wants them.
 But our world isn’t perfect.
 My system is a direct danger to anyone who isn’t smart enough to take care of themselves.
 That’s a problem for, for example, people with severe mental problems, who don’t deserve to get addicted to stuff because they literally couldn’t understand the risks.